Last Updated on 04/04/2026

 Which Linux distribution to choose?

 Time to suggest some Linux distributions.
-All the Linux distributions suggested here should be a good starting point for any newcomer to the Linux world, and all should be considered stable and safe to use even though they are using bleeding edge technology.
+All the Linux distributions suggested here should be a good starting point for any newcomer to the Linux world, and all should be considered stable and safe to use even though they are using cutting edge technology.
 This is due to their release strategy which includes a good amount of testing before updates are released to the public.

-Aurora is a clean and reliable desktop operating system for every type of user.
+Aurora – Aurora is a clean and reliable desktop operating system for every type of user.

 Aurora features a lightly customized KDE Plasma desktop experience that can be customized indefinitely.
 Install the system once and forget about maintenance.
 Updates are automatic.
 Upgrade your system in one-click, including all your apps.

-Technology: LinuxImmutable, AtomAtomic, FastAPICutting edge
+Category: LinuxImmutable, AtomAtomic, FastAPICutting edge, IconifyBeginner friendly

-Get Aurora here: https://getaurora.dev/en
+Get Aurora here: https://getaurora.dev/

 Linux Mint – The friendly operating system